Welcome to the Department of European Languages and Cultures (DELC) at the University of Edinburgh.

-If you’re starting a European language degree and are a little nervous about the disruption of the last few months of school, we have developed a suite of resources for each of our subjects to help you hone your language skills and cultural understanding.
+If you’re starting a European language degree and are a little nervous about the disruption of the last year, we have developed a suite of resources for each of our subjects to help you hone your language skills and cultural understanding.

 It doesn’t matter if you’re a complete beginner.
 You are definitely not alone.
-We’ve split the resources into 1A and 1B to reflect the different levels at which our students join us.
+Where relevant, we’ve split the resources into 1A and 1B to reflect the different levels at which our students join us.

 We very much look forward to meeting you in September.